 Miss the lifestyle?
 It’s not as farfetched as it sounds.
 You’ve been in a tight, exclusive community with its own unique lifestyle.
 Look into joining a military organization that can keep you connected and in the loop on retirement issues.

 Retirement is the first step to your next successful life and career.
-Know what’s ahead, be ready and go ahead.
-Enjoy.
+Know what’s ahead, be prepared, and enjoy.